stepanenko/stepanenko/quotes.md

 > Better train people and risk they leave — than do nothing and risk they stay.

 > Workaholics aren't heroes.
 They don't save the day, they just use it up.
 The real hero is one who figured out a faster way to get things done. --37SIGNALS

+> Programmers must avoid leaving false clues that obscure the meaning of code. --ROBERT C. MARTIN

+> Terrible code is not a good excuse to be mean, because terrible code is not well-correlated with having been written by terrible people. --GEEPAW HILL